romanych/wait-for-download/README.md

 It is easier to show an example, then explain.
 For instance, you need to override text *Please wait for download starting*.
 Just add following attribute to link

+	<a href="downloadReport.php" data-wfd
 		data-wfd-text-wait="Usually it takes about 5 minutes to generate report.
-Please wait"
+Please wait">Download report</a>

 ### 2. Setting new default values